The Eidolon: Gameplay

+Reception

-ReceptionZzap!64 gave the game a Gold Medal award, with an overall 97% score.
+Zzap!64 gave the game a Gold Medal award, with an overall 97% score.
 The summary of the reviews from their three reviewers was "Lucasfilm's most original release yet, containing outstanding graphics and gameplay elements.
 The Eidolon is both immaculate in it [sic] conception and execution.
 Not to be missed".

-Gregg Williams of Computer Gaming World disliked The Eidolon.
-He stated that it was as difficult as Koronis Rift but with no save game feature.
-While praising the graphics and sound, Ardai criticized the game for "a lack of imagination.
+Gregg Williams of Computer Gaming World disliked The Eidolon, stating that it was as difficult as Koronis Rift but with no save game feature.
+While praising the graphics and sound, Charles Ardai criticized the game for "a lack of imagination.
 You get transported to god-knows-where ... and you basically shoot everything in sight.
 Is this a reasonable—let alone responsible—way to explore a new world?"
-Charles Ardai later described the game in the magazine as "one of the worst" of 1986.
+Ardai later described the game in the magazine as "one of the worst" of 1986.

 The game was positively reviewed in a retrospective article in Retro Gamer magazine.
 It was praised for being "wonderfully atmospheric" due to the technical achievement of the fractally created environment.
 It was also considered to be the most ambitious and original release of the 3 Lucasfilm games which used fractal routines.
 Overall it was described as "a fascinating snapshot of gaming history that showed how innovative, immersive and tense a first-person style arcade-adventure could be on 8-bit platforms".